 In 2019, Pamela Hershberger, PhD, came upon a stunningly significant finding in her research lab.
 Dr. Hershberger, Associate Professor of Oncology in Roswell Park’s Department of Pharmacology and Therapeutics, says she and her team had been “studying patients with a particular type of lung cancer — EGFR mutant lung cancer — and their response to a specific class of drugs called EGFR tyrosine kinase inhibitors.
-The drugs were proving very effective in killing cancer cells, but typically lost their effectiveness after about a year.

 Amy Stockinger, Senior Project Manager of Capital Projects at Roswell Park, likes the early morning quiet she has been witness to during 11 years working here.
 She has watched many a sunrise over the sleepy city as she waits for construction workers to arrive.